stadia-scoring/SSA_PCOM7E_OCT_2004/Assessments/Development Individual Project: Code Development/README.md

 This project evaluates the performance of Selective Encryption and Full Encryption schemes by measuring their encryption times, payload sizes, and Round-Trip Times (RTTs) over various iteration counts.
 It highlights the impact of encryption methods and test configurations on RTT discrepancies, offering insights into their performance and security implications.

-For further context on the system modeled in this project, refer to the original design document: [Development Team Project: Design Document (GROUP 2)](link-to-original-document).
+For further context on the system modeled in this project, refer to the original design document: [Development Team Project: Design Document](https://gist.github.com/stadia-scoring/35a7b5ed853ce4ca49db343518a46ac4).
 This document provides a comprehensive overview of the smart home network system, its functionalities, and the potential security vulnerabilities it addresses.

 ## Table of Contents